-type: "text") for matching exact phrases on a field, and Lucene query syntax (type: "query_string") supporting boolean operators, phrase prefix matching, boosting, and more.
-Results are ranked by relevance using the BM25 algorithm.
+type: "text") on a single field, and Lucene query syntax (type: "query_string") for boolean operators, exact phrases, phrase prefix matching, boosting, and more.

 Schema definition